Share this

 Why Phishing Attacks Are a Big Deal

-Everyone using a computer in 2020 has gotten a phishing email.
+Everyone using a computer has gotten a phishing email.
 While you might not be able to claim that you are a victim of a phishing attack, you’ve likely heard of the scam.
 If this is the first time you’re hearing about phishing attacks, in this blog post we’ll show you why they’re such a big deal.

 What is phishing?